ASDFGamer/Utils/README.md

 # Utils (English)
-This is a Repository with different helpfull Classes.
+This is a Repository with different helpful Classes.

-Doing this it is especially good at Config-Management wich can be done very comfortable and easy.
+Doing this it is especially good at Config-Management which can be done very comfortable and easy.
 Moreover there are Help-Methods for Files, FTP and other general functions.

 ## Config